lkdjiin/xavier/src/_posts/2015-10-06-how-many-times-a-day-do-i-sit-down-at-my-desk.md

 On the preceding plot, we can see the raw data for the week.
 They represent the whole scale of values.
 Depending how I'm sitting the device record different values.
-The blue points at bottom clearly indicate when I am seated.
+The blue points at bottom clearly indicate when I am not seated.
 After a few trials and errors, I found that 20 is a good threshold to separate raw data in two categories: *seated* and *not seated*.